simonvh/gimmemotifs-manuscript/manuscript.md

 matrix (PFM).
 This matrix, a TF motif, contains (normalized) frequencies of each nucleotide at each position in a collection of aligned binding sites.
 These PFMs can be derived from high-throughput experiments such as ChIP-sequencing, HT-SELEX or Protein Binding Microarrays (PBMs).
+Through straightforward transformations PFMs can be expressed as a weight matrix, using log likelihoods, or information content, using the Kullback-Leibler divergence.

 Even though the PFM is a convenient representation, it has certain limitations.
 A PFM cannot model inter-nucleotide dependencies, that are known to affect binding of certain TFs.
 Multiple different representations have been proposed [@Jc96vlRF; @1F4IFj9vd; @7nxD51Mq; @nswYGz33; @1FTeX7ahA], however, no single one of these has gained much traction.
+Ultimately we will need these types of advanced models to accurately represent TF binding.
+However, PFMs still serve as a useful abstraction that enables an intuitive understanding of TF binding.

 Here, we present GimmeMotifs, a Python module and set of command-line tools for TF motif analysis.
-Amongst other possibilities it can be used to perfom *de novo* motif analysis, calculate enrichment statistics and identify differential motifs.
+Amongst other possibilities it can be used to perfom *de novo* motif analysis, calculate enrichment statistics and identify differential motifs between two or more experiments.
 We illustrate the functionality of GimmeMotifs using three different examples.

 # Findings